How Did TheMHS Conference Begin?

 TheMHS is an international learning network for improving mental health services in Australia and New Zealand.

 TheMHS Learning Network is an independent, incorporated, not-for-profit organisation funded by delegate registrations, government grants and sponsors.
-It is run by a volunteer Management Committee.
+It is run by a volunteer Board.

-TheMHS Learning Network’s Management Committee has delivered conferences by working closely with local organising committees since 1994.
+TheMHS Learning Network’s Board has delivered conferences by working closely with local organising committees since 1994.
 This has added diversity, innovation and ensured local input to the conference planning process.

 The Achievement Awards